3.8.1. Logging options¶

 warn: Warning messages are alerts about edge situations that may lead to errors.
 For instance, compaction daemon alerts about low or insufficient disk space at this level.

-err: Error level includes only things that going wrong, crush reports and HTTP error responses (5xx codes).
+err: Error level includes only things that go wrong, like crash reports and HTTP error responses (5xx codes).

 none: Disables logging any messages.